Wurielle/izabela-desktop/guides/gctts.md

 ![image](https://user-images.githubusercontent.com/15323067/141654899-3ea0b5fe-c776-4850-a732-451b46062614.png)

 * You'll see a window appear with your newly created api key.
 You can now copy the key and paste it in Izabela.

-**NOTE**: An API key should be treated like a password.
-NEVER share your API key with anyone.
-If you think your key is compromised, please return to the credentials page, generate a new key and delete the previous one.

 ![image](https://user-images.githubusercontent.com/15323067/141655040-4275c4a8-7861-4a91-a730-d8a60e528d21.png)
 ![image](https://user-images.githubusercontent.com/15323067/141655217-c0ae39f5-90c5-4841-b76e-7130369f228f.png)